We will be open at 9:00 am. Call 020 7590 0610

 Between winding mountain roads and chocolate-box villages, this spectacular self-drive will see you discover some of Italy's most stunning landscapes, from vast green meadows to imposing mountain peaks.

-After a stay in a canal-side palace, reached by private water taxi, indulge with bar-car drinks and fine dining as you sweep across the snow-dusted Alps and through the heart of western Europe.
+After a stay in a canal-side palace, reached by private water taxi, indulge with fine dining as you sweep through the Swiss Alps and through rural Europe to Brussels.

 Why book with Wexas Travel?